-The Centers for Disease Control and Prevention (CDC) defines elder abuse as “any abuse and neglect of persons age 60 and older by a caregiver or another person in a relationship involving an expectation of trust.”
+What is Nursing Home Abuse?
+According to the Centers for Disease Control and Prevention (CDC) elder abuse is defied as “any abuse and neglect of persons age 60 and older by a caregiver or another person in a relationship involving an expectation of trust.”
 Studies indicate prevalence rates of nursing home abuse and neglect may be as high as 55 percent.
-In one study conducted by the National Center on Elder Abuse, 95 percent of patients who were surveyed had witnessed others being neglected or been neglected themselves.
-Disturbingly, more than 50 percent of nursing home staff surveyed for the study admitted to elder abuse or neglect.
+In one study conducted by the National Center on Elder Abuse, 95 percent of the patients surveyed had witnessed others being neglected or been neglected themselves.
+Disturbingly, more than 50 percent of nursing home staff surveyed for the same study admitted to being involved in elder abuse or neglect.

-Most poorly run facilities are understaffed to maximize profits.
+Most poorly run facilities are deliberately understaffed as part of a misguided effort to maximize profits.
 Caregivers are often underpaid and overworked.
-For the workers, the stress can lead to health problems such as those caused by substance abuse, or mental health issues like depression.
-Long days and nights caring for elders can cause burn out.
-A caregiver who is dealing with one or more of these issues is more likely to abuse or neglect the person they are supposed to be caring for.
+For the workers, long shifts with unreasonable patient loads lead to burn out.
+A caregiver dealing with these issues is much more likely to abuse or neglect the people they are supposed to be caring for.

 When there are not enough staff to get the necessary work done, residents suffer.
 Typical injuries we see are: